cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 that low-priority lanes will not get starved, and that it supports selection by weight, so that each lane gets a fraction of the P2P channel capacity proportional to its priority.

+### Checking received transactions

+A malicious node may decide to send low-pririty transactions before a high-priority ones.
+The receiving node can easily check the priority of a transaction when it calls `CheckTx`.
+Still, when using one P2P channel, it is not possible to detect when a peer sends transactions out of order, unless for example, when all received transactions are low priority.

 ### Data flow